 Apple Butter Muffins are our newest creation using one of our favorite gifts of fall, apple butter.
 This past weekend, I was a man on a mission.
 I wanted to see if we could spend the entire time at our weekend lake cottage without going out to eat.

 Although to most this may not sound like too much of a challenge to you, some of our favorite restaurants are located in the vicinity our little oasis in the middle of Nowhere, WI.
 They call out to us like the Sirens call out to sailors.
 If it’s a weekend, it is not uncommon to find us at the farmers market or enjoying a glass of wine at one of the local establishments.

 I vowed to make this weekend different.
-I was going to feed our four youngest kids, Dan, and myself breakfast, lunch and dinner for 3 days for $75.00, total.
+I was going to feed our four youngest kids, Dan, and myself breakfast, lunch, and dinner for 3 days for $75.00, total.
 The only problem was that I forgot all about dessert.
-So I did what I normally do and “shopped” our cupboards at the cottage and discovered a lovely jar of apple butter that Dan brought back from Mennonite country in Wellesley, Ontaraio, during a family reunion this summer.
-So with a dash here, and a pinch there, I created these delicious Apple Butter Muffins.
+So I did what I normally do and “shopped” our cupboards at the cottage and discovered a lovely jar of apple butter that Dan brought back from Mennonite country in Wellesley, Ontario, during a family reunion this summer.
+So with a dash here and a pinch there, I created these delicious Apple Butter Muffins.